-The AU Arts Management Program, in collaboration with the National PTA, offers a prestigious merit-based award to full-time graduate students entering the Arts Management Program.
-MA candidates receive a scholarship for a designated number of academic credits plus a stipend and an opportunity to pursue professional projects at the National PTA, the national association devoted to the educational success of children and the promotion of family engagement in schools.
-The Arts in Education Program of the National PTA is dedicated to providing opportunities for all students to explore and be involved in the arts.
+The AU Arts Management Program, in collaboration with the National PTA (Parent Teacher Association), offers a prestigious merit-based award to full-time graduate students in the Arts Management Program.
+MA candidates receive a scholarship for a designated number of academic credits plus a stipend and an opportunity to pursue professional projects at the National PTA.
+The purpose of PTA is to make every child's potential a reality by engaging and empowering families and communities to advocate for all children.
+National PTA's Reflection’s program is dedicated to providing opportunities for all students to explore and be involved in the arts.

-Since 1969, the PTA Reflections® program has inspired millions of students in grades pre-K through 12 to reflect on a specific theme and create original artwork in dance choreography, film production, literature, music composition, photography and visual arts.
-Students are recognized for their participation and achievement in the program allowing schools and families to connect with each other and to their community.
-When PTAs and schools celebrate the arts together, all families feel welcomed into the school and are encouraged to take an active role in their child’s learning.
+Since 1969, the PTA Reflections® Arts Program Awards has inspired millions of students in grades pre-K through 12 to reflect on a specific theme and create original artwork in dance choreography, film production, literature, music composition, photography, and visual arts.
+Students are recognized for their participation and achievement in the program, allowing schools and families to connect with each other and to their community.
+When PTAs and schools celebrate the arts together, all families feel welcomed into the school and are encouraged to take an active role in support of their child's learning.

 The National PTA is looking for a graduate fellow who: